Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Horizonless Exotic Compact Objects metrics

 \subsection{Relativistic Fluid sphere}

-Relativistic Fluid spheres are solutions to Einstein's field equations in the presence of an isotropic perfect fluid.
+Relativistic Fluid spheres are solutions to Einstein's field equations in the presence of an isotropic perfect fluid~\citep{Tolman1939, Oppenheimer1939, Buchdahl1959, Iyer1985}.
 The interior of these solutions is described in the usual spherical coordinates $(t, r, \theta, \phi)$ by the metric

 where $M$ and $R$ are constants that represent the mass and the surface radius of the star, respectively.
 The exterior of these solutions is described by the Schwarzschild solution.
 We restrict our analysis to smooth solutions, that is, the surface of the star $R$ coincides with the radius at which the matching between the interior and exterior solutions is performed, and with a constant volumetric energy density.
 Under these restrictions, these solutions develop a pair of bound-photon orbits whenever $R\leq3M$, with the limiting case $R=3M$ corresponding to a single degenerate bound-photon orbit, whereas a singularity is present whenever $R\leq2.25M$.
-More details about this model can be found in Ref. \cite{Tamm:2023wvn}.
-Three models were studied in \cite{Tamm:2023wvn} with $R=2.25 M$ (FS1), $R=2.5 M$ (FS2), and $R=3 M$ (FS3), however, at low inclination (which is likely the case for Sgr~A*), the FS1 model presents the same observational features as Schwarzschild.
-Thus, in this study, we consider only the FS2 and FS3 models.
-Similarly to the Boson star case, Fig.~\ref{fig:Fluid_Sphere} shows the time integrated images of a hot spot orbiting the FS2 (top row) and FS3 (bottom row) models with low inclination (left column) and high inclination (right column).
+More details about this model can be found in Ref.~\citet{Rosa2020, Tamm:2023wvn}.
+Three models were studied in~\citet{tamm2025} with $R=2.25 M$ (Fluid sphere 1), $R=2.5 M$ (Fluid sphere 2), and $R=3 M$ (Fluid sphere 3), however, at low inclination (which is likely the case for Sgr~A*), the Fluid sphere 1 model presents the same observational features as Schwarzschild.
+Thus, in this study, we consider only the Fluid sphere 2 and Fluid sphere 3 models.
+Similarly to the Boson star case, the right panels of Fig.~\ref{fig:BosonStar_Fluid_Sphere} show the time integrated images of a hot-spot orbiting the Fluid sphere 2 (top row) and Fluid sphere 3 (bottom row) models at low inclination.
+Both of them have a pair of light rings and a small inner ring corresponding to the plunge-through image.
+The Fluid sphere 2's inner ring is smaller than the Fluid sphere 3 model.
+Thus, its contribution to the polarization is smaller.